A good diaper pail can be hard to find. Too many options don’t fully contain that nasty stench.

 But once my diaper pail arrived in the mail, that stench was a thing of the past.
 Somehow that single item really managed to contain all those evil odors.

 How Does a Diaper Pail Work?

 Diaper pails have one primary way of stopping that odor from exiting the pail and entering your nostrils — they make a super tight seal.

 A regular garbage can might be completely open.
 Other garbage cans have loose-fitting lids that do little to contain the odor.
 But disposal units designed for babies have tight seals meant to keep the nasty air in.

 When Should I Start Using a Diaper Pail?

-You can start using a diaper pail as soon as you bring your baby home from the hospital, but your baby’s first diapers won’t be as foul smelling as the ones they’ll make after starting formula or solids.
+You can start using a diaper pail as soon as you bring your baby home from the hospital, but your baby’s first diapers won’t be as foul-smelling as the ones they’ll make after starting formula or solids.
 Formula-fed babies tend to have stinkier diapers than breastfed babies.

-If your baby is breastfeeding, you can try to hold off on the diaper pail if you want to, but I preferred to keep my baby’s nursery as fresh smelling as possible.
-It was where I rocked her to sleep at night so I didn’t want anything distracting me from those precious moments.
+If your baby is breastfeeding, you can try to hold off on purchasing a diaper pail, but if you prefer to keep your baby’s nursery as fresh-smelling as possible, it’s best to have one right from the start.
+You don’t want anything distracting you from those precious moments with your sweet baby.

-Does it stop the odor: This is one of the key reasons for buying a diaper pail so you want to make sure it delivers when it comes to containing the stench.
-A good diaper pail won’t eliminate the smell, but it will trap it.
+- Odor prevention: This is one of the main reasons for buying a diaper pail in the first place, so you want to make sure it actually contains the stench.
+A good diaper pail won’t eliminate the odor, but it will trap it.